elixir-bridge/elixir-bridge.github.io/03_Intro_to_Phoenix/16-phoenix-architecture.markdown

 ## Channels

 We'll work through building a channel with our Phoenix application when we start working through building a chat application.
-These are responsibile for managing socket requests for _real-time_ communication.
+These are responsible for managing socket requests for _real-time_ communication.
 They are essentially controllers, except that instead of only accepting a request, they can allow bi-directional communication with persistent socket connections.

 ## Pubsub

 The pubsub system in Phoenix powers the channel layer which allows clients to _listen_/_subscribe_ to topics and be sent a message when there is something new to know.
-Since Phoenix was built with extensibility in mind, it abstracts pubsub so third-party pubsub endpoints can be easiy written and extend the exisiting functionality.
+Since Phoenix was built with extensibility in mind, it abstracts pubsub so third-party pubsub endpoints can be easily written and extend the existing functionality.

 We'll work through building a pubsub endpoint in our chat application.